IEEC 2018 Parallel Sessions (draft and subject to change)

 Edinburgh Napier was commissioned by Fife Economy Partnership to help develop their SME owner / managers, to develop a more enterprising and innovative regional economy.
 We developed an entrepreneurial leadership programme to encourage an acceleration in the growth of their businesses.
 This session will outline our programme content and approach and would appeal to anyone trying to reach out to their local economy in their delivery of entrepreneurship.
 We hope to bring along the Economic lead who commissioned the programme.

-Dr Safia Barikzai; Linsey Cole, London South Bank University
+Dr Safia Barikzai; Linsey Cole; Anna Howard, London South Bank University

 The impact of enterprise education on students and learners is built upon an underpinning of effective enterprise education (QAA 2018).
 This interactive workshop will explore your needs as enterprise educators to help support the next generation of enterprise educators.
 Working together in facilitated groups will allows us to explore the needs and solutions as we address the design of a new staff development programme (5 Erasmus+ partners) that supports enterprise educators across Europe.

 Dr Anna Rebmann, Aston University; Jason Evans, University of Gloucestershire; Dr Gill Owens, Teesside University

 “Co-creation of learning and teaching occurs when staff and students work collaboratively with one another to create components of the curricular and/or pedagogical approaches” (Bovill et al. 2016).
 This can take place in many forms, through evaluating teaching and learning to co-creating modules.
 We will present two examples of independently developed co-creation.
 We will then facilitate a discussion with participants on the advantages and challenges of co-creation and ask them to design co-creation projects to enhance enterprise education in their own context.